Sparky

 What's Included

 A bathroom waterproofing quote covers surface preparation, application of a waterproofing membrane system to all wet areas, and treatment of penetrations such as drains, tap entries, and shower niches.
-The work must comply with AS 3740 Waterproofing of Domestic Wet Areas, which defines where membranes are required and how they must be applied.
+The work must comply with AS 3740:2021 Waterproofing of Domestic Wet Areas, which categorises domestic wet areas into three risk levels and sets minimum requirements for materials, design, and installation.

-The waterproofing must be inspected and signed off before any tiling begins.
-Once tiles go on, the membrane is hidden and cannot be checked.
-This inspection step is built into the project timeline and cost.
+• Compliance and inspection ($150–$300): the waterproofing must be inspected and certified before tiling begins.
+This is a mandatory hold point under the National Construction Code.
+Once tiles go on, the membrane is hidden and cannot be verified.
+The inspection is your only opportunity to confirm the work is correct.

 What Affects the Cost